 2.)
 Install Panel #2.

 3.)
-Continue process until entire wall mural is adhered to your wall.
+Continue the process until the entire wall mural has adhered to your wall.

 4.)
-Trim excess from top, bottom and overlap of mural as needed.
+Trim excess from the top, bottom, and overlap of the mural as needed.

 - Finding a way to fake working out.